skip navigation

 Subs player regulations - sub players can only play for a team twice in any one season.

 Forfeits: If a team forfeits, they lose the game by the score of 3-0.
 In addition, their opponent gets the option to play their next game (as a penalty for not getting to play a game) or any other game on their schedule.
-In addition - the league reserves the right to suspend or remove a team from the schedule if the team is not conducting themselves in accordance with league rules.
+If a team forfeits two games during the season, that team will not be allowed to participate in the playoffs.